AlexSmall96/Smart-Work/README.md

 - Create a simple effective planning system to help meet deadlines
   - As a user, I would like to add tasks to my projects and update them based on their due date and status.
   - As a user, I would like to delete a task that I added to a project if I no longer feel it is appropriate.
-- Allow users to cusomize their own profile, and view others
+- Allow users to customize their profile, and view others
   - As a User, I can register an account so I can access all the features available to signed-up users.
   - As a user, I would like to view my profile and add personal details such as a profile image, interests, and skills.
-  - As a user, I can click on a users profile image when displayed on relevant pages, and I am taken to their profile page.
+  - As a user, I can click on a user's profile image when displayed on relevant pages, and I am taken to their profile page.

 ## Testing
 Testing is detailed fully in [TESTING.MD](https://github.com/AlexSmall96/Smart-Work/blob/main/TESTING.MD).

 ## Programming Languages, Frameworks, and Libraries used
-- The frontend site was built using the Javascript React Framework, along with css.
+- The frontend site was built using the Javascript React Framework, along with CSS.
 - To aid in component functionality and styling, React-Bootstrap was used.
 - React Router Dom was used to link all the components to a path.
-- Axios was used to aid in API requests
+- Axios were used to aid in API requests
 - jwt-decode was used to remove and refresh access tokens
 - The JS library date-fns was used to aid in formatting dates for project and task creation and updating.
 ## Other programs used
-- [https://cloudinary.com/](cloudinary) was used to store the site images.
+- [https://cloudinary.com/](Cloudinary) was used to store the site images.
-- [https://dbdiagram.io/home](dbdiagram) was used to create the database schema diagram.
+- [https://dbdiagram.io/home](DB diagram) was used to create the database schema diagram.
 - [https://www.figma.com](Figma) was used to create site logic and react architecture diagrams.
-- [http://amiresponsive.blogspot.com/](Colours.co) Am I responsive was used to create responsive diagram.
+- [http://amiresponsive.blogspot.com/](Colours.co) Am I responsive was used to create a responsive diagram.
-- [https://coolors.co/](Colours.co) was used to create the colour pallete diagram
+- [https://coolors.co/](Colours.co) was used to create the colour pallet diagram
 - Github was used as a version control system.
 - Gitpod was used as a development environment.